UK government doctoral loans

-Your loan will be paid to you in three installments over the academic year, subject to confirmation of attendance by the University.
-After your application has been approved you’ll be sent a letter with your payment dates or you can check them in your online account.
+Your loan will be paid to you in three instalments over the academic year, subject to confirmation of attendance by the University.
+After your application has been approved, you’ll be sent a letter with your payment dates, or you can check them in your online account.
 These will be evenly spaced across your course.

 The loan will be paid directly to you.
 You will be responsible for using the money to contribute towards tuition fees and other expenses as you see fit.

 Once you're earning more than £21,000 you'll start making payments on your Student Finance England loan.
 These payments will be set at 6% of anything you earn above £21,000.
 Payments will stop automatically if:

 - the April after you complete your course, subject to meeting the income threshold

 - the April four years after the course started, if you're studying part-time.